Hello! Nice to meet you again!

 In Japan, statues or drawings express him with some items.
 He has a gavel in his right hand and carries a big bag like Mr. Santa Claus.

 Besides, the gavel is a magical item that would give us anything we want.
 Finally, the bag contains the treasures of humanity.
-They are about lifespan, good relationships, or the amount of positive things.
+They are about lifespan, good relationships, or the number of positive things.

 To close

 If you want more articles on this site, please visit the front page of this blog.
-Our blog has more unique information about Japan, including tips for the question.
-Moreover, it also has articles about the Edo era, Japanese food, lifestyle, and religions.

 OK!
 It is all for this time!
 Thank you very much for reading this article.